learn-co-curriculum/swift-arrayMethods-readme/README.md

 // etc
 ```

 This way of accomplishing the task is incredibly tedious.
 Knowing how a `for-in` loop works, you can iterate over each value in the array of strings.
-You also the index of the value in the array because you want to display numbered instructions.
+You also need the index of the value in the array because you want to display numbered instructions.

 If steps need to be added, removed, or changed at a particular index in the array, then you also need to know what the index of the value is.
 When you have a simple list of unchanging values, then maybe this is simple, but with a larger list processed in a loop, there is another way, the `.enumerate` method that you call on an array variable.